mbierlee/poodinis/TUTORIAL.md

 Besides injecting primitive types, it is also possible to inject structs.
 While it is possible to inject class instances this way, this mechanism isn't really meant for that.

+Value injectors will also be autowired before being used.
+However, value injectors will not be value-injected to prevent circular dependencies.
+Dependencies within value injectors will also not be value-injected.

 Poodinis doesn't come with any value injector implementations.
 In the [README.md](README.md) you will find a list of projects which use different libraries as value sources.

 Circular dependencies